Shtekata/tailwind-loopstudios/readme.md

 # Simple Tailwind Starter

-This is a simple Tailwind starter project using the Tailwind CLI.
-It is meant to be used as a starting point for your projects.
+This is a Tailwind Loopstudios project using the Tailwind CLI.

 ## Usage